ros-industrial/kuka_experimental/kuka_rsi_hw_interface/krl/KR_C2/README.md

 ## 1. Controller network configuration

 Controller setup is described in chapter 4 of the **KUKA.Ethernet RSI XML 1.1** manual.
 **KUKA.RobotSensorInterface** package must be installed.
 Depending on the version of the **KUKA.RobotSensorInterface** package you might also need the **KUKA.Ethernet RSI XML**.
-This can be verified in the *InstallTech* window (`Setup -> 9 Install additional Software` on the KCP)
+This can be verified in the *InstallTech* window (`Setup -> 9 Install additional Software` on the KCP).

-Make sure the not to use the `192.0.1.x` IP range for the controller or PC.
+Make sure not to use the `192.0.1.x` IP range for the controller or PC.

 From the Ethernet RSI XML manual:

 > The IP address range 192.0.1.x is reserved and is disabled for applications.
-> Configuring the VxWorks network connection with this address range results
-> in a system error in the KUKA system software.
-It is no longer possible to
-> boot the robot controller.
+> Configuring the VxWorks network connection with this address range results in a system error in the KUKA system software.
+It is no longer possible to boot the robot controller.

 Ping the controller from the PC with ROS to make sure the network configuration is working.

 ## 2. KRL Files